evermeer/AlamofireOauth2/README.md

 #Intro

-This is a fork of the [SwiftOAuth2 repository from crousselle](https://github.com/crousselle/SwiftOAuth2)
+This library is heavilly inspired by the [SwiftOAuth2 repository from crousselle](https://github.com/crousselle/SwiftOAuth2)

 AlamofireOauth2 relies on [Alamofire](https://github.com/Alamofire/Alamofire), and [KeychainAccess](https://github.com/kishikawakatsumi/KeychainAccess)